-You will receive your poll cards two weeks before an election.
+You should receive your poll cards at least two weeks before an election or referendum.
 Each member of the household who is eligible to vote should receive a poll card.
-The card will state the date of the election, the hours of poll and where the polling station is.
+The card will state the date of the election or referendum, the hours of poll and where your polling station is.

-If you do not receive a poll card before an election and are registered and eligible, please contact Electoral Services.
+If you do not receive a poll card before an election or referendum and are registered and eligible, please contact Electoral Services.

 You do not need to take your poll card or any ID with you when you vote.
 Poll cards are sent to electors for information purposes, and currently the law does not allow staff at the polling station to ask electors for any form of ID.
 Electors must confirm their name and address and provided that they are on the electoral register they are able to vote.